yaroyazeed/postgres-s3-ETL/README.md

 ## About this project
+This is an ETL pipeline that
+1. Gets files from an s3 bucket.
+2. Organises the files into tables in a PostgresDB.
+3. Transforms and aggregates the data.
+4. Writes the output of the transformation into a file back to s3.

-This is an ETL pipeline orchestrated using airflow to run once. `Docker-compose.yaml`, `Dockerfile` and `requirements.txt` files have been added to help replicating this pipeline easier.
+This pipeline was orchestrated using airflow to run once. `Docker-compose.yaml`, `Dockerfile` and `requirements.txt` files have been added to help replicating this pipeline easier.

 ### Extract Transform Load
 This involves